Economy of Serbia and Montenegro

-Serbia and Montenegro was a confederated union which existed between 2003 and 2006.
-The two republics initially formed the Federal Republic of Yugoslavia in 1992.
+As the economy of the Socialist Federal Republic of Yugoslavia collapsed and entered a prolonged decline in 1989, the country broke up into five new sovereign states by 1992, independence of which was fought over in a series of Yugoslav Wars.
+The rump state that continued to designate itself as 'Yugoslavia' (Federated Republic of) was established as a confederation of two of these successor states, Serbia and Montenegro.

-The economy of Serbia and Montenegro entered a prolonged decline in 1989.
-Exacerbated by the economic embargo imposed during the Bosnian war, the Federal Republic of Yugoslavia (FRY) economy's downward spiral showed no real sign of recovery until 1995.
+With hyperinflation exacerbated by the economic sanctions imposed during the Bosnian War, the Federal Republic of Yugoslavia (FRY) economy's downward spiral showed no real sign of recovery until 1995.
 GDP was nowhere near its 1990 level, but the 1999 NATO bombing of Yugoslavia of the basic infrastructure of the country and many factories, as well as a renewed embargo, caused a further huge drop in GDP in relation to the 1991 level.
-The first sign of an economic recovery occurred in 2001 after the overthrow of Slobodan Milošević on 5 October 2000.
-A vigorous team of economic reformers worked to tame inflation (non-energy inflation is less than 9% in 2002, down from over 120% two years earlier) and rationalize the Serbia and Montenegro economy.
-As of January 2005, GDP has recovered to 55-60% of its 1990 level, due to GDP growth of 8.5% in 2004.
+The first sign of an economic recovery occurred in 2001 after the overthrow of Slobodan Milošević, which occurred on 5 October 2000.
+A vigorous team of economic reformers worked to tame inflation (non-energy inflation is less than 9% in 2002, down from over 120% two years earlier) and rationalize the Serbian and Montenegrin economy.
+By January 2005, GDP recovered to 55-60% of its 1990 level, due to GDP growth of 8.5% in 2004.

-Currency Problems
+Following the 2006 Montenegrin independence referendum, the union dissolved as Montenegro became an independent country.
+Thereafter, the economy of Montenegro and economy of Serbia would follow different trajectories.

+Hyperinflation

 The FRY's monetary unit, the dinar, remained volatile throughout Milošević's rule.
 Alarmed FRY officials took several steps to tighten monetary policy in 1998, including ruling out a devaluation in the near term, increasing reserve requirements, and issuing bonds.
 During this period, Montenegro rejected the dinar and adopted the Deutsche Mark (now replaced by the euro) as its official currency.
 As 1999 began, the damage control operation had succeeded in returning the exchange rate to reasonable levels.
 However, it was not until 2002, after intense macroeconomic reform measures, that the dinar became convertible—a first since the Bretton Woods Agreements laid out the post-World War II international exchange rate regime.

-Stabilization Efforts
+Stabilization efforts

 Privatization efforts have not succeeded as well as macroeconomic reform.
 The process of privatization was not popular among workers of large socially owned companies, and many citizens appeared to believe the tendering process was overly centralized and controlled from Belgrade.
 Furthermore, international investment was lagging in Serbia and Montenegro, as a result of both domestic and international investment climates.
 Managers tended to blame the dearth of interest on the current negative business climate in Serbia and Montenegro.